harness/ff-java-server-sdk/README.md

 ### General dependencies

-All SDK dependencies are defined in the main project pom [pom](./pom.xml) file.
+All SDK dependencies are defined in the main project [pom](./pom.xml) file.

 ### Logger dependencies